aalteirac/syncUsers/readme.md

 \-\-idp_from_groups
-- The group(s) to synchronize user allocation from the IDP (keycloak here) to Tableau Value is enclosed in double quote " and multiple groups are comma separated
+- The group(s) to synchronize user allocation from the IDP (keycloak here) to Tableau -- Value is enclosed in double quote " and multiple groups are comma separated, ex: "group1,group2"
-                                   ex: "group1,group2"

 ------------------------------------------SYNC USAGE-------------------------------------------